HaxeFlixel/flixel-docs/documentation/04_community/12-upgrade-guide-4-0-0.html.md

 ActionScript 3 does not have enums, which is why a lot of these "value sets" were implemented using integer constants.
 For improved type-safety and to better fit the Haxe coding style, they have been converted to enums:

-As long as it's not ambigious, Haxe allows using just the enum value name without the enum's name.
+As long as it's not ambiguous, Haxe allows using just the enum value name without the enum's name.
 In the first case, the enum also does not need to be imported.
 For example, this means that both of these syntaxes are valid:

 ```haxe
 FlxG.camera.follow(LOCKON);